Bensonwong-dev/sql-practice/README.md

   with MAX (no extra column); filtering on a
   POSITION (top N, Nth highest) → CTE with RANK
   (extra column is justified)
-- NULL comparisons: = NULL and <> NULL always fail, use IS NULL / IS NOT NULL
 - ### Window Functions
 OVER() = defines the window (group of rows)
 PARTITION BY = divides into groups (like GROUP BY